-aggregate throughput of The а collective communication pattern (traffic) depends on the underlying network topology.
+Collective multicast communications are of increasing importance both in scientific and in commercial applications.
+The aggregate throughput of a collective communication pattern (traffic) depends on the underlying network topology.
 The amount of data that has to pass across the most loaded links of the network, called bottleneck links, gives their utilization time.
 The total size of a traffic divided by the utilization time of the bottleneck links gives an estimation of the liquid throughput, which corresponds to the flow capacity of a non-compressible fluid in a network of pipes [Melamed00].
 Both in wormhole switching networks and in Wavelength Division Multiplexing (WDM) optical networks, due to possible link or wavelength allocation conflicts, not any combination of transfer requests may be carried out simultaneously.
-The objective is to minimize the number of timeslots and/or wavelengths required to carry out a given set of transfer requests.
+For a physical network modelled as a directed graph G = (V(G), E(G)), the objective is to minimize the number T of timeslots and/or wavelengths required to carry out a given set of transfer requests.
 Each transfer shall be allocated to one (and only one) time frame, such that no pair of transfers allocated to the same time frame use a common resource (link, wavelength).